bihor/fp_masterquiz/README.md

 Changes in 5.2.0:
 - Refactoring with the rector-project.
 - Preparations for TYPO3 13.
 Attention: the path to the backend templates is now defined in Configuration/page.tsconfig.

+Changes in 6.0.0:
+- First version for TYPO3 13, but emails are not working with TYPO3 13!
+- Upgrade Wizards for old file references and Switchable-Controller-Action-Plugins removed!